mumbleskates/prost/README.md

 but does not cause the buffer to be consumed when it is read through that trait.

 `ReverseBuffer` allocates lazily, grows exponentially, and stores its data in multiple allocations of increasing size.
-It is typically the most efficient type to encode a `bilrost` message into, and it offers many of the same amenities as the other options (`Vec` and `Bytes`).
+It is often the most efficient type to encode a `bilrost` message into, and it can be efficiently read and copied out as a `bytes::Buf` the same as the other options (`Vec` and `Bytes`).

 ### Encoding and decoding example